About

 Improving livelihoods

 NISCOPS aims to integrate smallholders into a deforestation-free sustainable palm oil supply chain, whilst bridging the gap towards a living income.
-In 2024 smallholder farmers benefitted from training in Good Agricultural Practice (GAP) and were provided with access to finance, certification and markets, particularly in remote areas.
-Public-private partnerships, working with government, business and smallholders, support local farmers to achieve Roundtable on Sustainable Palm Oil (RSPO) and Indonesian Sustainable Palm Oil (ISPO) certification.
-These capacity-building activities help to improve smallholder productivity and harvest quality, whilst cutting production costs. .
+Smallholder farmers benefit from training in Good Agricultural Practice (GAP) and access to finance, certification and markets, particularly in remote areas.
+Public-private partnerships,support local farmers to achieve Roundtable on Sustainable Palm Oil (RSPO) and Indonesian Sustainable Palm Oil (ISPO) certification.
+By 2024,1000 smallholders had received certification training.
+Palm oil productivity is also boosted through intensification of fresh fruit cluster production.

 Support the Aceh Timur region

 There are a diverse range of partners – government, NGOs, the private sector and host communities – engaged in sustainably developing the Aceh Timur district.
-The landscape presents a fantastic opportunity to create a deforestation-free environment whilst fostering sustainable livelihoods.
+Smallholders contribute almost a third of Indonesia's 52-million tons of crude palm oil production.
 Currently there are 197,340 tons of oil palm Fresh Fruit Bunches (FFB) – or 6.38 tons per hectare - produced in the district every year with huge potential to increase this.